CRM South Africa: What CRM System Should You Choose? (2023)

 The move to cloud-based Software as a Service (SaaS) CRM has decreased the administration required to deploy and maintain a CRM system.

 That being said, all CRMs need a level of maintenance.
-A CRM left unattended quickly moves away from the promise of efficient Customer Relationship Management.
-The automated nature of today's CRMs means that customer data builds up and can obfuscate the meaningful data that enable accurate, timely business decisions.
+A CRM left unattended quickly moves away from the promise of strong customer relationships.
+The automated nature of today's CRMs means that customer data builds up and can hide meaningful data - hampering accurate, timely business decisions.